For all patients:

-Isotretinoin comes as a capsule to take by mouth.
-Isotretinoin is usually taken twice a day with meals for 4 to 5 months at a time.
+Vismodegib comes as a capsule to take by mouth.
+It is usually taken once a day with or without food.
+To help you remember to take vismodegib, take it at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
-Take isotretinoin exactly as directed.
+Take vismodegib exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Unless your doctor tells you otherwise, continue your normal diet.

 Skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.